San Francisco Mayor London Breed concedes, congratulates Daniel Lurie on victory

 She went on to say that the mayor's office is bigger than one person.

-Breed was asked what the difference is between her and Lurie.
+Breed was asked what the difference is between herself and Lurie.
 She pivoted to say that she's made a difference in the city in terms of her leadership.

 "I have focused and aggressively invested in things that traditionally would have never been supported in the city," said Breed.
 I have always tried to make sure I put San Francisco first."

-The mayor was asked about her prior critiques of Lurie's campaign spending and some $6 million of his own personal money that he used.
-At a debate, touching on his inexperience, she had previously called him, "one of the most dangerous people on the stage."
+The mayor was asked about her prior critiques of Lurie's campaign spending and some $6 million in personal money that he used.
+At a previous debate, she touched on his inexperience, calling him, "one of the most dangerous people on the stage."

 She said she didn't want to look back at the campaign and that it was important and in the city's best interest to move forward.